archesproject/arches-docs/docs/administering/data-life-cycle.rst

 In Arches, "business data" refers to instances of records that conform to the graphs you defined.
 Resource instances and tile data all qualify as business data (see more :ref:`Resource Data`).
 Like graphs, business data are stored as records in the Arches PostgreSQL database.

 Understanding the distinctions between graph and business data will help you understand which data export and import option would best meet your needs.
 For instance, if you simply want to backup an Arches instance "as is" so that you can restore it along with all of its graph and business data, a good approach would be to simply use the :ref:`PostgreSQL Utilities` for database backup and restoration.
-However, if you want to only share certain graphs between Arches instances or if you want to do some complex transformations and mass edits on business data (externally from Arches), you may want to use some of the data export and import tools provided by Arches itself.
+However, if you want to only share certain graphs between Arches instances or if you want to do some complex transformations and mass edits on business data (externally from Arches), you may want to use some of the data export and import tools provided by Arches itself (see :ref:`Arches Import and Export Utilities`).

 PostgreSQL Utilities